Abhisooraj/Daily-Competitions/CPP/README.md

 <h3> Problem 02: </h3>
 <li>Day_1</li>
-Define a function hypotenuse that calculates the hypotenuse of a right triangle when the other two sides are given.
+Define a function hypotenuse that calculates the hypotenuse of a right triangle when the other two sides are given.<br/>
 <a href="https://github.com/Abhisooraj/Daily_Coding/tree/master/CPP/Hypotenuse_of_triangle">Click here to see the code</a>

 <h3> Problem 03: </h3>
 <li>Day_1</li>
-Write a program that prompts for the person’s information, instantiates an object of class HeartRates and prints the information from that object—including the person’s first name, last name and date of birth—then calculates and prints the person’s age in (years), maximum heart rate and target-heart-rate range.
+Write a program that prompts for the person’s information, instantiates an object of class HeartRates and prints the information from that object—including the person’s first name, last name and date of birth—then calculates and prints the person’s age in (years), maximum heart rate and target-heart-rate range.<br/>
 <a href="">Click here to see the code</a>